Hoylake Community Cinema is a volunteer-run organisation operated by Hoylake Village Life CIC.

-We reinvest any profits made into the cinema through various projects, by supporting other organisations and groups, and by transferring surplus funds at the year end to the charity.
+We reinvest any profits made into the cinema through various projects, by supporting other organisations and groups, including a three year, £3,000 bursary to Liverpool University Film Studies Unit.

 We screen films at The Parade, Hoylake Community Centre, which is equipped with a high-quality digital projector and sound system, on a large screen.
 Seats are comfortable and movable; there is disabled access and a hearing loop.
 Films are selected on the broad basis of international awards and nominations and critics’ reviews.
 Each annual season will feature a range of films from across genres: classic, comedy, drama, animation, sci-fi…

 After the films, audiences gather in the adjacent ‘PUB’ (Pop up bar) to enjoy homemade food, real ales, wines, teas, coffees and soft drinks.
 We hold a regular quiz and offer unique prizes.

 Our patrons include actors Dai Bradley (Billy Casper in Kes), James Bond actor Daniel Craig; Alex Cox, director of Repo Man and Sid and Nancy among other cult classics,; Karolyn Grimes (Zuzu in It’s a Wonderful Life); Patricia Kelly, widow of the legendary dancer Gene Kelly and Celyn Jones, writer actor and producer (known for Set Fire to the Stars).

 Our aim is to bring high-quality independent and classic film (or ‘specialist’ film) to the local community and also to create added value events of regional importance that will help put Hoylake on the cultural map.